How to Design an Optimal Recruitment Process in 2023

 But that’s just the tip of the iceberg.
 You might want to create a company handbook and any other custom training materials necessary for the job.
 And if your new hire is a remote worker, train them on best practices for online security.

-For instance, how to implement firewalls, the importance of intrusion prevention systems, and how to ensure robust DDoS mitigation measures are all topics that new employees should know to successfully identify and avoid cyber attacks as remote workers.
+For instance, how to implement firewalls, the importance of intrusion prevention systems, and h

 Explore TechImply Featured Coverage